pduranti/mercadolibre.github.com/_posts/guide/for-sellers/shipping/2013-01-08-shipping-overview.markdown

 	</tr>
 	<tr>
 		<td>The seller can provide its own dimensions for the package.
-In case they are not specified, we will use the standard dimensions by category to calculate shipping price.</td>
+<strong>In case they are not specified, the standard dimensions by category will be used.</strong></td>
 		<td>Sellers don’t have to provide dimensions.
 ML has standard dimensions by categories.</td>
 	</tr>
 	<tr>